One question to test your quality system

 No doubt many of you were hoping for something more inspirational; perhaps a question about culture or unveiling the secrets of data and reporting.
 But! – before you abandon this article, think about it for half a minute.
 The answer to this question is loaded with information about the quality of care your organisation provides.

 Why?
 Because ‘every system is perfectly designed to get the results it gets.’
 Sound familiar?
 An oldie, but oh, what a goodie!
 I’m resurrecting it because it reflects precisely what we’ve found in our research on what makes an effective quality system.
 Show me the quality manager preoccupations and I’ll predict what’s going on with quality at point of care.
-If it’s all about compliance, it’s likely that point of care staff see ‘quality’ as an extra set of tasks they must ‘do’ and that your care quality is comprehensively parked.
+If it’s all about compliance, it’s likely that point of care staff see ‘quality’ as an extra set of tasks they must ‘do’ and that quality is something different to their interactions with consumers.